krishna-suwal/dynamic-calculator/readme.txt

 * Separate buttons for AC (All Clear) and CE (Clear Entry)

 **SHORTCODE:**
-Use the shortcode `wp_calculator` to embed a calculator.
+Use the shortcode `dc_calculator` to embed a calculator.

 == Changelog ==